15 Helpful Math Websites for Teachers & 5 to Share with Kids [+ Downloadable List]

 But each one can help you establish a more engaged classroom.

-👉 Try Prodigy Math Game — a free, adaptive, curriculum-aligned math game that adjusts content to accommodate player trouble spots and learning speeds.
-It’s loved by more than 90 millions students and teachers.
+👉 Try Prodigy Math Game — an adaptive, curriculum-aligned math game that adjusts content to accommodate students' trouble spots and learning speeds.
+It’s loved by more than 100 million students and teachers.